aspose-words/Aspose.Words-API-References/english/net/aspose.words/style/unhidewhenused/_index.md

 linktitle: UnhideWhenUsed
 articleTitle: UnhideWhenUsed
 second_title: Aspose.Words for .NET
-description: Style UnhideWhenUsed property.
-Gets/sets whether the style used in the current document unhides from the Styles gallery and from the Styles task pane.
-True when the used style should be shown in the Styles gallery in C#.
+description: Discover how to manage the UnhideWhenUsed property for styles.
+Control visibility in the Styles gallery and task pane to enhance your document's design.
 type: docs
 weight: 210
 url: /net/aspose.words/style/unhidewhenused/